The Women's Specialists of Fayette

 A uterine fibroid is a noncancerous growth on your uterus.
 Sometimes these growths cause symptoms, like pelvic pain.
 Other times, you may not realize you have a uterine fibroid until your doctor at The Women's Specialists of Fayette discovers it during a routine exam.

 Uterine fibroids are common during your childbearing years.
 The growths often develop from genetic or hormonal changes, such as increases in estrogen.
 You stand a greater chance of getting uterine fibroids if your mother or female relatives have them, or if you’re taking birth control that contains estrogen.

 What are the symptoms of uterine fibroids?

-Uterine fibroids often do not have any symptoms, especially if they are small or there are only a few.
-Depending on the size, the location and amount of the fibroids, you may experience any of the following symptoms:
+You may not experience any symptoms with uterine fibroids, especially if the growths are small or there are only a few fibroids.
+However, you may experience some of the following symptoms:

 - Heavy bleeding during your period

 - Periods lasting longer than seven days